thibault-cne/thibault-cne/README.md

 <br />

-I'm Thibault, a student in IT at TELECOM Nancy.
+I'm Thibault, a software engineer.
 I'm interested in quite every fields of science and I love to learn new things.
-I'm currently studying in a master degree in cybersecurity at university of Sherbrooke.

 **Things I like:**

-- cybersecurity and practicing on [root-me](https://www.root-me.org/Thib-681376?lang=fr&var_mode=calcul).
 - software developement
 - practicing my algorithms and datastructures on [leetcode](https://leetcode.com/thibault-cne/).
+- cybersecurity
 - 🤾🏼‍♂️  handball, and sports in general
 - 🎮 playing video games
 - 🏎️ motorsport, especially F1